deploystackio/deploystack/services/backend/DB.md

 ## Troubleshooting

+### Database Setup Issues

+- **Setup fails with re-initialization error**: If the setup endpoint returns `restart_required: true`, you can manually restart the server to complete the setup process
+- **Database already configured**: If you get a 409 error, the database has already been set up.
+Use the status endpoint to check the current configuration
+- **Services not working after setup**: Check the server logs for any initialization errors.
+In rare cases, a manual restart may be needed

+### Migration Issues

 - If you get a "table already exists" error, check if you've already applied the migration
 - For complex schema changes, you may need to create multiple migrations
 - To reset the database, delete the `services/backend/persistent_data/database/deploystack.db` file and restart the server

+### Plugin Issues

+- **Plugins not working after setup**: Plugins with database extensions should automatically receive database access after setup.
+Check server logs for plugin re-initialization messages
+- **Plugin database tables missing**: Ensure plugins are properly loaded before database setup, or restart the server if tables are missing